Icywayy/appweb2cours5.1/content/home.md

----author: "Your Name"title: "My First Post"date: "2022-05-17"---This is my very first post on my Hugo website!
-The Hugo theme being used for this site is called Tale.
-It is very simple to install and configure.# SubheadingThis is some content.# Another SubheadingThis is more content.
+---
+author: "Your Name"
+title: "My First Post"
+date: "2022-05-17"
+---

+Yvener Pierre-Louis Verna
+e1971591
+420-5D2-MA APPLICATIONS WEB 2
+Patrick Pierre
+# Subheading
+This is some content.
+# Another Subheading
+This is more content.